humank/ddd-practitioners-ref/README.md

 ![](documents/images/coffee-shop-2.png)

 ~ **You walk in the coffee shop, oncoming scene is the cute menu on the wall.
-There are multiple choice of drinks to have, you ordered 2 cup of Americano for here.
+There are multiple choice of drinks to have.
 Counter kindly remind you could have a seat with great view, and food runner will serve later.**

 ![](documents/images/coffee-shop-3.png)

-~ **The seats near by window are mostly occupied, you look for a table with 4 seats which make you comfortable and relax.**
+~ **The seats near by window are mostly occupied, you look for a table with 4 seats which make you comfortable and relax, you ordered 2 cup of Americano for here.**